 Acoustic guitars come in all shapes and sizes.
 There are, however, a few key differences you should consider before buying your first acoustic guitar!

 Another consideration is determining what type of strings you want to play.
-Different types of guitar strings can drastically change the sound produced and how the guitar feels to play.
+Some of the best guitar strings for beginners can drastically change the sound produced and how the guitar feels to play.
 Steel strings produce a brighter and fuller sound but are more difficult to play than nylon strings, especially as a beginner.
 In comparison, nylon strings are easier to play than steel strings but produce a warmer sound.

 Here are my picks for some of the best guitars for beginners on the market.

 Body Type: Dreadnought

 Top: Solid Spruce